1. Monitor your credit score

 4. Stick to a budget

 Develop strong saving habits outside of your small business and that’ll come in handy when you’re making decisions about how to cut down on unnecessary expenditures and spend where you need to.

 It’s easy to get carried away with small payments directly from your phone with one swipe of the thumb.
-You can download a budgeting app that uses AI technology to track your spending and help with bills.
-It’ll even alert you when you go over budget.
+You can download a budgeting app to track your spending and help with bills.

 And check whether you can score some extra money or rewards even as you shop.
 Ampli, for example, lets you earn cash back when you make purchases from popular retailers like Indigo and Hudson’s Bay.